odevsa/aha/README.md

 This is for my personal use and it's working in progress, so files can be deleted, things can break, etc. If you want to try it, it`s for your own risk.

+## Important

+It is in progress, so please EXECUTE ONLY ONCE.

+It`s needing of some check before to do changes in files of the system yet, so if you execute more then one time, the changes will be duplicated in files.

 ## What you will need

-- Any distribution based on Arch Linux, preferably a clean installation of Arch Linux.
+- Any distribution based on Arch Linux, preferably a clean installation of Arch Linux with systemd-boot (grub not tested yet).
 - Internet connection:
+  - Ethernet
   - Wifi with `iwctl`
     ```
     $ iwctl